 We had breakfast and dinner there and regretted eating dinner at Blu instead of Luminae that evening.
 The taste of the food just missed the mark.

 Blu's Menu Focus and Offerings

 The concept of Blu is different not only in its design but also in its menu ingredients.
 The goal here is healthy ingredients sustainably sourced, and we suppose, theoretically, lower calorie ingredients.

 For example, Dan ordered a Ceasar salad as an appetizer, and instead of croutons on the salad, it had cubed tofu.
-Tofu is a healthier option than croutons, but it wasn't the same to have silken tofu instead of crunchy carbs.
+Tofu is a healthier option than croutons, but having silken tofu instead of crunchy carbs wasn't the same.